Vivian Cooper, MBACP, Dip CBT., Dip Counselling

-I am a fully qualified person centred counsellor and cognitive behavioural therapist offering a professional service, in a safe, accepting and confidential environment.
+I have over 18 years experience working as a person centred counsellor and cognitive behavioural therapist offering a professional service, in a safe, accepting and confidential environment.
 I deal with a wide range of issues including abuse, low self esteem/self confidence, stress and anxiety, panic disorder, depression, loss and bereavement, relationship difficulties, and sexuality to name but a few.

 We all have times in our lives when we feel distressed, confused or overwhelmed and it can be a relief to talk to someone outside your family or circle of friends.
 My role as a counsellor is to get to know you and help you develop a greater understanding of yourself, enabling you to explore your feelings, thoughts and actions in relation to your difficulties.
 It could be unresolved feelings and trauma from the past, painful conflicts in the present or worries about the future.
 Counselling can provide time and space to work with your concerns and help make sense of your life - only when we understand ourselves can we bring about change in our lives.

 With courage and commitment and in the companionship of a caring professional, you may find fresh insight, empowering you to make choices and ultimately move your life forward.

 Initially I trained in Person Centred Therapy but also use an integrative approach depending on the needs of each individual.

 Person Centred Counselling focuses on an individuals self worth and values.
 Being valued as a person, without being judged, can help an individual accept who they are and reconnect with themselves.

 Being heard and truly listened to has a powerful impact on a person.
 Research shows that continuous experiences of being acknowledged and validated in a relationship provide unique opportunities for change, growth and clarity.